lipengyu/spark-docker/README.md

 *This is the way to get the application to use the default ports as it should!*

 **boot2docker ip**
-*Tells you the localhost ip used by docker, let's call it '<docker ip>' here.*
+*Tells you the localhost ip used by docker, let's call it '<'docker ip'>' here.*

 *What's up?*
 **http://<docker ip>:50070**